-Christy D. Moffett, CDBG Planning Manager Office of the County Executive for Travis County Health & Human Services P.O.
+Christy D. Motfett, CDBG Planning Manager Office of the County Executive for Travis County Health & Human Services P.O.
 Box 1748 Austin, TX 78767

-RE: CDBG FY 2019-2023 Consolidated Plan & FY 2019 Annual Action Plan
+RE.
+CDBG FY 2019-2023 Consolidated Plan & FY 7019 Annual Action Plan

-Dear Ms. Moffett:
+Dear Ms. Moffett

-The City of Round Rock is preparing its Five-Year Consolidated Plan (FY 2019-FY 2023) and Annuat Action Plan for FY 2019.
-The City of Round Rock CP/AP are being prepared in order to implement programs that fund housing, community development, and economic development using the Clty's Community Development Block Grant (CDBG) program entitlement funds from the U.S. Department of Housing and Urban Development (HUD).
-The CP/AP are being prepared for a flve-year period beginning at the start of the City's FY 2019 Program on October 1, 2019.
-The Annual Action Plan outlines the use of funds that will be undertaken during FY 2019 to meet the CP goals.
-A Needs Assessment public hearing will be held before city council on March 14, 2019 at 8pm at 221 East Main Street Round Rock, Texas 78684.
+The City of Round Rock is preparing its Eve-Year Consolidated Plan (FY 2019-FY 2023) and Annual Action Plan for FY 2019.
+The City of Round Rock CP/AP are being prepared in order to implement programs that fund housing, community development, and accommic cevelopment using the City's Community Development Block Grant (CD3G) program entitlement funds from the U.S. Department of Housing and Urban Development (HUD).
+The CP/AP are being prepared for a five-year period beginning at the start of the City's FY 2019 Program on October 1, 2019 The Annual Action Plan outlines the use of funds that will be undertaken during FY 2019 to meet the CP goals.
+A Needs Assessment public hearing wit be held before city council on March 14, 7019 at 6pm at 221 East Main Street Round Rock, Texas 78664

-In agreement with HUD regulations under 24 CFR Part 91, Subpart B, Section 91.100 of the Federal Regulations, the City of Round Rock is notifying the adjacent units of general local government regarding the preparation of the CP and the availability of the CP for review.
-The City of Round Rock CP will be available for public review from May 14, 2019 to June 14, 2019.
-The City of Round Rock CP will be available for review at the Office of Community Development at 221 East Main Street Round Rock, Texas 78664 and on the city website at www.foundrocktexas.gov.
+In agreement with HUD regulations under 24 CFR Part 91, Subpart B, Section 91 100 of the Federal Regulations, the City of Round Rock is notifying the adjacent units of general local government regarding the preparation of the CP and the availability of the CP for review.
+The City of Round Rock CP will be evailable for public review from May 14, 2019 to June 14, 2019.
+The City of Round Rock CP will be evailable for review at the Office of Community Development at 221 East Main Street Round Rock, Texas 78564 and on the city website at www.roundrocktexas.gov.

-Questions or comments regarding the City of Round Rock CP/AP should be submitted to my attention to the address listed above or via email at ealvarede@roundrocktexas.gov.
+Questions or comments regarding the City of Round Rock CP/AP should be submitted to my attention to the address listed above or via email at ealvarado@roundrocklexas.gov